What are balloon launches?

 What do we launch?

 We've launched everything from tracts, flyers, and even whole New Testaments translated into the North Korean dialect.
-In 2013, we launched 500,000 Christian flyers and 50,000 New Testaments into North Korea.
+In 2016, we launched 13,000 Christian flyers, 40,000 New Testaments, and 5,000 USB drives into North Korea.

 Where do we launch from?